Seeds For Change would like to congratulate the Sustainability Office at

 Thank you to all of the Councillors for their ongoing support, we are planting seeds for change together.

 Woodwork, one of the oldest skills in the world, is the art of making wood objects.
 Carpenter uses woodworking tools to create useful and attractive objects.
-It is well known that the quality of woodwork is determined by its tools; for this reason, it needs to discover the features and objectives of its woodworking tools and how to use them properly.here are top ten woodworking tools
+It is well known that the quality of woodwork is determined by its tools; for this reason, it needs to discover the features and objectives of its woodworking tools for beginners and how to use them properly.here are top ten woodworking tools

 Seeds For Change has created a new initiative for York Region to grow 2,015 new food garden plots by the year 2015.
 We have thrown the gauntlet down to other regions in Ontario to take on the challenge in their own communities.
 This challenge will position York Region as the mobilizer, motivating Ontarians to become an integral part of the global food revolution.